 Keep in mind that a roulette dealer is handling a lot of bets or action.
 Unlike blackjack where a table only seats six or seven players, many more players can squeeze around a roulette layout.
 Don't lean on the glass or get too pushy when you get to a game.
 As you approach a table the dealer will ask if you want a "color" which is a group of similarly colored checks (chips).
 These will be offered at the lowest chip value unless you specify otherwise.
 This means the chips may be 25 cents each or much higher.
 Don't be afraid to ask!

 If it seems the dealer is ignoring you, that's probably not the case.
 They have to finish the spin, the chip clearing, and all the payoffs before handing out new colors.
-And, don't place your bets while before the dealer gets all the bets paid!
+And, don't place your new bets before the dealer gets all the current winning bets paid!

 Also, make sure you place your bets carefully, because other players bets are also covering numbers.
 Never toss your chips - if you can't reach a number, ask the dealer to place the bet for you.
 Once the dealer waves off - or says, "no more bets," then that is it, you'll have to wait until the next spin to place any additional bets.